 In short: Erasure.
-White people wearing cornrows and not openly acknowledging its past, while also trying to rebrand it or take ownership, is a problem because of what black people have already experienced wearing cornrows.
+White people wearing cornrows and not openly acknowledging the style's past — while also trying to rebrand it or take ownership — is a problem because of what Black people have already experienced wearing cornrows.

 As Jacques said: "I remember when I wore cornrows in my senior year in high school.
 I grew up in a really white, Jewish neighborhood, and I remember everyone being like, 'Why did you do that to your hair?'
 It was like this thing where it was like, 'Oh that's weird.'
 Then, a white person does it, and now it's accepted.
 It releases the term ghetto.
 It's no longer part of a ghetto look.
 It's like bamboo earrings."